kamlesh2018/Inventory-System/README.md

 # Inventory-System
-This is a simple Hospital Managment System whih coul prove very handy to all the hospital to manage their Resource
+This is a simple Hospital Managment System which could prove very handy to all the hospital to manage their Resource